richcooper95/crisis/docs/AWS-account.md

 # AWS Account Setup

-This page describes how to setup an AWS account and perform the initial deployment of a new instance of the app.
+This page captures how an AWS account was set up and how the initial deployment the app was performed.

 ## Contents